TraverseData/traverse-email-documentation/README.md

 Pixel Block
 -----------

-The Pixel Block is a series of generic pixels that redirect to specific pixels when loaded, so that you don't need to update your integration every time partners are added.
-We recommend including at least 10 pixels.
+The Pixel Block is a series of generic pixels that redirect to specific pixels when loaded, so that you don't need to update your integration as new partners are added.

 Each pixel has the following form: